By Meagan Phelan, Writing Tutoring Instructor, Prepped & Polished, LLC

 3) Delete “There is,” or “There are,” any chance you get.

 These are filler words that can easily be replaced with a little editing.
 For example, try changing “There is a lot to be done around the house today” to “A lot remains to be done around the house.”
 Doing so means every word you write is valuable.
 Makes your writing pack more punch.

 4) Ask for feedback.

 The only kind of feedback that doesn’t make you a better writer is feedback that is dishonest.
-Teachers can provide good feedback; you don’t have to only solicit feedback from teachers though.
+Teachers can provide good feedback; you don’t have to only solicit feedback from teachers, though.
 You can submit an e-copy of something you’ve written for school to a local newspaper author (you can often find email contacts of these authors online).
-You can also submit your writing to teachers at your school that aren’t your teachers, but who focus on writing.
+You can also submit your writing to teachers at your school who aren’t your teachers but who focus on writing.